Niwo1403/test-system/doc/developer manual.md

 - The tables in the database will be created, when running the application the next time (&rarr; [how to run application](#run-application-locally))
 - Verify that everything worked (after the application was started at least once): choose a table (e.g. _"tests"_) and read data from it
   - Open pgAdmin and login with your master password set earlier (this isn't your postgres password!)
-    - If you open pgAdmin the first time, you will be asked to set this master password
+    - If you open pgAdmin the first time, you will be asked to set the master password
   - To find the tables follow instructions [here](user%20manual.md#find-tables) with PostgreSQL 13 (or other version) as _\<SERVER_NAME\>_ and _\<DATABASE\>_ being the database name chosen by you (further infos: [read data](user%20manual.md#show--export-data) & [change data](user%20manual.md#change--save-data))

 ### Setting up Heroku